If you’re planning a trip to the Hungarian capital, it’s likely that you’ve debated whether staying on the Buda or Pest side is right for you.

-Pest: Big Fish Hostel (Budget), Butterfly Home Danube (Mid-Range), Corinthia Budapest (Luxury) or Panoramic Apartment (Private Rental)
+Pest: Big Fish Hostel (Budget), Butterfly Home Danube (Mid-Range), Corinthia Budapest (Luxury) or Elegent Apartment (Private Rental)

 Situated on the west bank of the Danube, the Buda side of the Hungarian capital is known to be a bit quieter and more residential than the bustling Pest side.
 Buda, however, is not without its charms and attractions and boasts some of the city’s top sites while being the perfect place to stay for those looking for something a bit calmer.

 The entire city of Budapest is widely accessible via an extensive public transit system that consists of a metro, trams and buses and this extends to the Buda side of the city.
 Therefore, if you want to easily get around via public transit, you really shouldn’t have an issue here and it’s not really a problem to get around at all.

 Because there are some top sites close to the river on the Buda side of the city, it is quite well-connected for tourists and that makes it quite an attractive option for those who would rather stay in a quieter area of town without sacrificing any of the great things that Budapest has to offer.

 If you are staying slightly farther out on the Buda side, you may find it less appealing to get most everywhere you may want on foot, however, which is something that you can do on the Pest side.
 For some, this may not be an issue, however, there are others that prefer to see the majority of the city they are visiting from their own two feet.

 One other downside of Buda’s accessibility is that, while there are a number of attractions on this side of the river, the vast majority of what the city has to offer lies on the Pest side of the Danube.